krisp

 Ambiguity

-In some cases, phonetic symbols can be ambiguous, leading to potential misinterpretations.
-For example, the symbol /r/ represents the rhotic sound, but the exact pronunciation of /r/ can vary among dialects and accents.
+Phonetic symbols can sometimes be ambiguous, leading to potential misinterpretations.
+For example, the symbol /r/ represents the rhotic sound, but the pronunciation of /r/ can vary among dialects and accents.

 Furthermore, some symbols in the IPA can represent multiple sounds depending on context, making interpretation challenging.